guerreropaula/Reinforcement-Learning-ES-VA-TranslateGemma/scripts/README.md

 # Scripts

-This folder contains the training and evaluation scripts used throughout the experiments.
+This directory contains all scripts required to reproduce the experiments reported in the paper, including supervised fine-tuning, reward model training, reinforcement learning, and evaluation.

 ## Recommended order